 In conclusion, both the regression techniques employed in measuring the impact of flooding on properties in the Red River Valley and the paired sales analysis completed based on both natural flooding and properties subject to a flowage easement indicated very similar results.
 There is strong evidence from the market to support a diminution in value for the loss of property rights due to the acquisition of a flowage easement.
 There is also support for a diminution in value resulting from flood events.
 It is the opinion of the authors of this study that a discount of 8-10% would be appropriate to apply for the loss of property rights.
 An incremental diminution in value, dependent on the severity of the flood event considering the degree of inundation, is to be considered that may indicate an additional diminution in value of 7% to 25%.
 Please note that the high end of the range is only applicable to those properties which will experience the most frequent flooding, at the deepest depth, and for the longest duration-essentially a worst case scenario.
 A synopsis of our results from the various analyses is presented on the following page.
+It is also important to note that the amount of development rights lost varies between the four mitigation zones proposed by diversion officials.

-Study Area Estimate Regression Diminution from Flood Event Southern Red River Valley 7-10% Paired Sales Diminution from Frequent Floods Northern Red River Valley 11-36% Paired Sales Loss in Property Rights Birds Point-New Madrid Floodway 8-10%
+Study Area Estimate Regression Diminution from Flood Event Southern Red River Valley 7-10% Paired Sales Diminution from Frequent Floods Northern Red River Valley 11-43% Paired Sales Loss in Property Rights Birds Point-New Madrid Floodway 8-10%